vaidnehal10-afk/ReviewSense-A-sentiment-analysis-on-customer-reviews/README.md

-# Sentiview – Review Sentiment Analysis System
+# ReviewSense – Review Sentiment Analysis System

-Sentiview is a sentiment analysis project aimed at classifying user reviews into **positive, negative, or neutral sentiments** using basic **Natural Language Processing (NLP)** techniques.
+ReviewSense is a sentiment analysis project aimed at classifying user reviews into **positive, negative, or neutral sentiments** using basic **Natural Language Processing (NLP)** techniques.

 The goal of the project is to explore how machine learning models can analyze text data and identify sentiment patterns in reviews.